 Android 3.1 and later support USB On-The-Go, which permits an Android device to act as USB host to drive USB peripherals.
 The USB host mode APIs introduced in Android 3.1 permit developers to implement MIDI over USB at the application level, but until recently there have been no built-in platform APIs for MIDI.

 Beginning with the Android 6.0 (Marshmallow) release, device makers can enable optional MIDI support in the platform.
-Android directly supports USB, draft BLE, and virtual (inter-app) transports.
+Android directly supports USB, BLE, and virtual (inter-app) transports.
 Android indirectly supports MIDI 1.0 via an external adapter.

 For details on application programming with the new MIDI APIs, see the